JetBrains/intellij-sdk-docs/topics/reference_guide/localization/internationalization.md

 To enable localization, all NLS strings must be placed in [resource bundle](#message-bundles) files.
 It is important to avoid adding non-NLS strings to a resource bundle.
-At best, this will add unnecessary work for translators, but it is also quite possible that if such a string is translated, it could break something in the IDE or a plugin.
+At best, this will add unnecessary work for translators, but it is also quite possible that if such a string is translated, it could break some features.

 ## Message Bundles

 All NLS strings from a module should be added to a <path>*.properties</path> file.
 A standard location of message files in JAR is <path>/messages/\*.properties</path>.
-In a [Gradle-based plugin](developing_plugins.md#gradle-intellij-plugin) project sources, message files are located in <path>$MODULE_ROOT$/src/main/resources/messages/\*.properties</path>.
+In [Gradle-based plugin](developing_plugins.md#gradle-intellij-plugin) project sources, message files are located in <path>$MODULE_ROOT$/src/main/resources/messages/\*.properties</path>.

+> A standard convention for naming message bundle properties file is <path>*Bundle.properties</path>.

 A corresponding [bundle class](#message-bundle-class) should be used to access the strings from the code.